domsen123/nuxt-email/README.md

 ### Creating Email Layouts

-Place your Handlebar email layouts in the configured directory (`templatesDir`).
-Each template should be saved in a separate `.layout.hbs` file.
+Place your Handlebar email layouts in the configured directory (`templatePath`).
+Each layout should be saved in a separate `.layout.hbs` file.
 Example:

 **mail-templates/auth.layout.hbs:**